Is "Using" Capitalized in a Title?

 When you craft the perfect title, every word counts, and so do the rules that shape them.
-Discover whether the word ‘using’ should stand tall with a capital or remain lowercased.
-The rules of capitalization in titles can vary depending on the style guide you follow—whether it’s Chicago, MLA, APA, or AP.
-Dive into the nuances of creating a polished, professional-looking title and ensure your words make the impact they deserve.
-This question isn’t just about grammar—it’s about presenting your thoughts with clarity and confidence.
+Discover whether the word 'using' should stand tall with a capital or remain lowercased.
+The rules of capitalization in titles can vary depending on the style guide you follow, whether it's Chicago, MLA, APA, or AP.
+Look at the nuances of creating a polished, professional-looking title and ensure your words make the impact they deserve.
+This question isn't just about grammar, it's about presenting your thoughts with clarity and confidence.

 Wondering if 'using' gets a capital letter in titles?
 You're not alone.
 Titles can be tricky, but there's a simple rule to follow.